 When Prince Charles allegedly (an antique word I learned in journalism) calls out my President, instead of spending a minute letting it “soak in,” as the poster suggested, I spent thirty seconds to check it out.
 The tweet is there, but then it’s ruined when I read the prince’s very next tweet, which says “Make America Great Britain Again.”
 Oh well.
 The impact went away a little.

 When my great, wonderful, beloved friends on Facebook post that my President’s mother was an illegal immigrant, with what feels to me like a virtual smirk on their faces, it takes me another entire thirty seconds to see that Wikipedia claims otherwise, and even gives us her visa number.

-An article on brookings.edu, “First Impressions: A Look Back at Five Presidential Transitions,” says about thirty of the top people in a US presidential transition get fired and replaced.
+An article on brookings.edu, “First Impressions: A Look Back at Five Presidential Transitions,” says about 30 of the top people in a US presidential transition get fired and replaced.
 All the big names.
-It does not require an argument or disagreement or outgoing claim of unfairness … like in the memes!
+It doesn’t require an argument or disagreement or claim of unfairness … like in the memes!